 How to Design Your Day When You Work at a Job

-Is your ultimate goal mastering how to design your day when you work at a job?
+Is one of your big gift basket goals figuring out how to design your day when you work at a job?
 Here’s your blueprint.

 Wouldn’t it be wonderful to have the entire day to make and sell gift baskets?